aphp/Cohort360-Back-end/README.md

   The backend comes with three exporters allowing to have data exported in the following formats:
     * CSV
     * XLSX
-    * In a Hive database
+    * To a Hive database

   | Variable                    | Description                                                                    | Default Value |
   |-----------------------------|--------------------------------------------------------------------------------|---------------|